uzadude/smoken/README.md

 ### Afterthoughts
 - I could have used a much weaker fan
-- replace the 1602 LCD with 12864 OLED
+- Replace the 1602 LCD with 12864 OLED

 ### Gotchas
-- tacho required RC filter to get the correct reading
+- Fan's tacho required RC filter to get the correct reading
-- pin 4 as ADC with wifi.h [bug](https://github.com/espressif/arduino-esp32/issues/102)
+- Pin 4 as ADC with wifi.h [bug](https://github.com/espressif/arduino-esp32/issues/102)

 ## Code
-Main takeaways:
-- use git from the beginning
 - Use Platform IO as it is way more convenient than the Arduino IDE
 - Web server using ESPAsyncWebServer
 - Web-based config using AsyncWebConfig
 - Use the SPIFFS to save data like a webpage, config file, and data history
+- Use git from the beginning

 ### Gotchas
 - [PWM's max freq/precision](src/fan.cpp#L18)